Increase DR score red

 Check out our guide on niche edits to learn how to use this strategy correctly.

-While backlinks are important to improve domain authority and search rankings, having a solid internal link structure in your website content is essential, too.
+While backlinks are important for improving domain authority and search rankings, having a solid internal link structure in your website content is also essential.

-An internal linking structure involves inserting links to other parts of your website within your content with the aim of driving conversions and sales.
+An internal linking structure involves inserting links to other parts of your website within your content to drive conversions and sales.
 This forms part of your on-page SEO.

 The benefits of having internal links include: